flintlib/arb/doc/source/acb.rst

     Returns nonzero iff zero is contained in *x*.

+.. function:: long acb_rel_error_bits(const acb_t x)

+    Returns the effective relative error of *x* measured in bits.
+    This is computed as if calling :func:`arb_rel_error_bits` on the real ball whose midpoint is the larger out of the real and imaginary midpoints of *x*, and whose radius is the larger out of the real and imaginary radiuses of *x*.

+.. function:: long acb_rel_accuracy_bits(const arb_t x)

+    Returns the effective relative accuracy of *x* measured in bits, equal to the negative of the return value from :func:`acb_rel_error_bits`.

 .. function:: long acb_bits(const acb_t x)

     Returns the maximum of *arb_bits* applied to the real